"Hey Eric. Thanksgiving caught me off guard. I found myself trying to get everything done in just a couple days. Do you have any advice?"

 Stay Relaxed – No Matter Who Is Coming

 Kids for a few days.
 Relax, and go low key.
 Remember, it’s your kids coming home.
 They know how you lived before they left home.
 They won’t be surprised to find it pretty much the same when they visit for the holidays.
-They might actually be uncomfortable with big changes in how you go about cleaning for the holidays.
-Aim for somewhere between them camping in the front yard and them feeling welcome and cared for.
+In fact, they probably expect it to be pretty much the same.
+Aim for somewhere between the kids camping in the front yard and them feeling welcome and cared for.
 The time spent cooking, playing and keeping the home reasonably clean can actually be part of making memories.

 Parents for a few days.
 Whether parents or in-laws, don’t try to impress them.
 Go there, and you have set a stress filled stage for all future performances.
 This is your home you are inviting them into.
 Be gracious and loving.
 Be yourself and let them decide how they will live well with you for a few days.